 Zamazenta (Hero of Many Battles Form) Pokémon GO Raid Battle Tips

 Zamazenta in its Hero of Many Battles form is a Fighting-type Legendary Pokémon originally discovered in the Galar region.
-This Pokémon slept for aeons while in the form of a statue—it was asleep for so long, people forgot that it ever existed.
-You don’t want to sleep on the chance to take it on in raids, so learn which Pokémon will be most effective in Raid Battles against Zamazenta, how to catch Zamazenta after winning a Raid Battle, and how best to use the Warrior Pokémon after you’ve caught it.
+It slept for aeons while in the form of a statue—and it was asleep for so long, people forgot that it ever existed.
+On that note, you won’t want to sleep on the chance to take it on in raids, so read on to learn which Pokémon will be most effective in Raid Battles against Zamazenta, how to catch one after winning a Raid Battle, and how best to use the Warrior Pokémon after you’ve caught it.

 If you have multiple Pokémon that know Flying-, Psychic-, or Fairy-type attacks, choose the Pokémon with the highest CP and best overall stats.
 Remember that speed of victory affects how many Premier Balls you will receive at the conclusion of a successful Raid Battle, so bring your strongest Pokémon and defeat Zamazenta as quickly as you can.